mym0us3r/mym0us3r/README.md

 > **"THERE IS NO ANONYMITY ON THE ATTACK SURFACE, ONLY DELAYS!"**

-Threat Detection and Researcher, focused on Blue Team Ops, Threat Intelligence, Threat Hunting, Adversary Simulation, EASM, and SOC Automation.
+Threat Detection and Research, focused on Blue Team Ops, Threat Intelligence, Threat Hunting, Adversary Simulation, EASM, and SOC Automation.

 ---